 Suggestions

-Add specific actions the skill performs, e.g., 'Creates ECS task definitions including container configurations, resource limits, networking settings, and IAM role assignments'
+Add specific concrete actions the skill performs, e.g., 'Creates AWS ECS task definitions with container configurations, resource limits, networking settings, and IAM role assignments.'

-Add a 'Use when...' clause with natural trigger terms like 'Use when the user needs to create or configure ECS task definitions, Fargate tasks, container definitions, or asks about ECS container settings'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to create or configure an ECS task definition, define containers for Fargate or EC2 launch types, set up Docker container specs for AWS, or generate task definition JSON.'

 | Dimension | Reasoning | Score |